-These scholarship programs are offered to students who do not have a Japanese nationality and will enter Japan with a valid "Ryugaku" student visa.
-The scholarships listed below are not available for those who already live or study in Japan as an international student.
+These scholarship programs are offered to students who do not have a Japanese nationality and have/will have "Student" status of residence.
 Updated information should be obtained from IGS website and emails from the IGS office.
-Please note that successful applicants will have to withdraw from other scholarship programs to study in Japan if any.

 1. Japanese Government (MEXT) Scholarship (University Recommendation)